carlson0326-hub/Performant_Programming/README.md

 ```

 ### Starting up the server
-Go inside the project directory, called "ClickerApplication".
+Go inside the project directory, called "SemesterProj".
 Inside you should see the *manage.py* file.
 To start up the server, run
 ```
 python manage.py runserver